17 Best Horse Breeds for Dressage

 2. Holsteiner

 They are powerful and athletic but also docile and refined.
-Holsteiners are prized for their intelligence and trainability, as well as the impeccable gaits they produce.
+Holsteiners are prized for their intelligence, trainability, and impeccable gaits they produce.

 They will work all day in the arena with their trainer, then go out on the trails with them on weekends.